Winter storm tracks east, hitting during morning commute - NewsBreak

 The largest snowfall in Kentucky by Thursday evening was 8 to 9 inches (20 to 23 centimeters) in a swath from Elizabethtown to Bardstown and Nicholasville to Lexington, said meteorologist Brian Schoettmer of the weather service’s Louisville office.
 Eastern Kentucky recorded 6 to 8 inches (15 to 20 centimeters), and far western Kentucky had about 3 inches (8 centimeters).

-Associated Press writers Jennifer Peltz in New York; Shawn Marsh in Trenton, New Jersey; Dave Collins in Glastonbury, Connecticut; and Bill Kole in Warwick, Rhode Island; contributed to this report.
+Associated Press writers Jennifer Peltz in New York; Shawn Marsh in Trenton, New Jersey; and Bill Kole in Warwick, Rhode Island; contributed to this report.

 Comments / 0